 It’s no secret that the exterior house design of your home can have a significant impact on the value of your home, so if you’re renovating for profit it’s important to consider your exterior wall designs.
-Whether you’re unsure on what materials to use, or need to decide on colour, here are five exterior wall design ideas and tips to help you refresh your home’s facade.
+Whether you’re unsure of what materials to use or need to decide on colour, here are five exterior wall design ideas and tips to help you refresh your home’s facade.

 When you’re selecting exterior wall tiles for your home, and your Pinterest board is chockers with ‘house outside wall design pictures’, it can feel a bit overwhelming.
 When it comes to choosing the right exterior wall tiles the key is to consider the style and aesthetic of the rest of your home and keep it consistent.
 If you need to keep your costs to a minimum, avoid elaborate exterior wall tiles with patterns.

 Bringing your exterior wall designs to life on a budget doesn’t mean you need to compromise on style (even if you have expensive taste).
 Stone tiles are generally one of the most expensive exterior wall tiles, however, if you opt for tiles that are a maximum of 20mm thick, you can easily attach them to external brick, besser, or concrete walls.
 The best bit, this wall tiles design looks just like real stone boulders without the cost.

 Corrugated steel is becoming an increasingly popular cladding option for contemporary homes.
 Incredibly versatile, weather and fire-proof, and available in a range of colours, corrugated steel is quick and easy to install which helps keep costs down.
 Despite being a non-renewable resource, steel is also 100% recyclable, making it a smart choice for those building sustainable homes on a budget.

 This article was sourced from realestate.com.au